Eveangalina/ops-201-reading-notes/test-prep-notes.md

 - ried components are most likely due to a power supply problem; therefore, the PSU is likely the culprit.
 - Multifunctional printers and touchscreens are input and output devices.
 - Webcams are input and CRTs are monitors, so they are output only.
+- Permissions are considered part of data definition.